|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See ODFL long-term trend chart] A long-term downtrend had started on November 11, 2024 at 233.30 and reached 140.71 on September 4, 2025.
-ODFL lost 92.59 points, or 39.69%, in 42 weeks.
+Medium-term trend: [See ODFL medium-term trend chart] A medium-term downtrend had started on November 11, 2024 at 233.30 and reached 126.01 on November 20, 2025.
+ODFL lost 107.29 points, or 45.99%, in 53 weeks.
 The chart has formed a Falling Channel chart pattern.
-The price is near the trend resistance line (153.22).
-The resistance is usually stronger when technical indicators are overbought.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a long-term trend.
+The downtrend resistance line (87.94) is broken.
+A broken support is considered to be a long-term bullish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.

 Weekly Technical Indicators: [See ODFL weekly technical indicators chart] Weekly technical indicators are neutral.
-The weekly MACD line is above its signal line since May 9, 2025.
+The weekly MACD line is below its signal line since November 14, 2025.
+This is an indication that the medium-term trend is down.
 The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 | |